Kush614/Carapace/README.md

 > **The action-layer trust boundary that sits on top of Veea's Lobster Trap.**
 > Lobster Trap guards the *conversation*.
 Carapace guards the *action*.

-🧒 **Explain like I'm 5:** Imagine a robot helper that can flip real switches in a power station.
+ Imagine a robot helper that can flip real switches in a power station.
 One day someone slips a fake note into the robot's mailbox that says *"turn everything off!"* — and the robot almost believes it.
 Carapace is the careful grown-up standing at the door.
 Before the robot flips any switch